PriNad/QuIK/docs/index.md

 	<font color="#F28C28">Abstract:</font> In this talk, I will present Xanadu's scalable photonic fault-tolerant quantum computing architecture that uses the bosonic Gottesman-Kitaev-Preskill (GKP) code concatenated with a quantum low-density parity check (LDPC) code, that can be realized using static linear optical elements.
 I will discuss the quantum optical circuits designed to build the quantum computer and the mathematical equivalence between these quantum optical circuits and the qubit-level computational resource state.
 Finally, I will link the problems relevant to the embedded quantum error correction codes to well-studied techniques in classical error correction. <br>
 	<br>

-	<font color="#F28C28">Bio:</font> Priya J Nadkarni received her B.E. in electronics and communication engineering from the BMS College of Engineering, Bengaluru.
+	<font color="#F28C28">Bio:</font> Priya J. Nadkarni received her B.E. in electronics and communication engineering from the BMS College of Engineering, Bengaluru.
 She completed her M.Sc. and Ph.D. in Engineering at the Indian Institute of Science (IISc), Bengaluru, with a focus on entanglement-assisted additive qudit stabilizer codes and quantum distributed storage networks.
 She is currently a senior quantum architecture scientist at Xanadu designing various quantum error correction techniques for fault-tolerant photonic quantum computers based on bosonic qubits.
 Her research interests include quantum error correction codes, fault-tolerant quantum computation, quantum circuit architectures, quantum algorithms, and quantum communication.
 Her research work has been presented at various top-tier conferences and has been published in various top-tier journals.
 She has been a part of many executive committees at IEEE-IISc and is a HKN member.
 	</h4>